-In order to learn lessons from past activities, and build on the knowledge generated in them, the systematisation and evaluation of initiatives, programs and strategies is crucial.
+In order to learn lessons from past activities, and build on the knowledge generated in them, the systematisation and evaluation of initiatives, programmes and strategies is crucial.
 On the request of key networks in agroecology and food sovereignty, Cultivate! is undertaking various analyses.